poach3r/Pola/README.md

 Pola is an interpreted object-oriented programming language written in Kotlin created for learning purposes.

 # Feature Showcase
-Note: Examples marked with a "*" assume that `val std = import("Standard")` has been declared.
+Note: Examples marked with a "*" assume that some libraries have been imported.

 ## Comments
 `# This is a comment`

 ## Imports
 ```
-val std = import("Standard")
+val io = import("IO") # An instance of the class IO
-val println = std.println # Allows you to discard the "std." prefix
+val arrays = import("Arrays") # A reference to the class Arrays
-val array = std.array
+val println = io.println # A reference to the function io.println
 ```

 ## Math